jseluis/artificial_intelligence_for_trading/README.md

 * Portfolio Risk and Return: Fundamentals of portfolio theory, which are key to designing portfolios for mutual funds, hedge funds and ETFs.

 * Portfolio Optimization: Optimize portfolios to meet certain criteria and constraints.
 Get hands on experience in optimizing a portfolio with the cvxpy Python library.

+* Machine Learning & Decision Trees: Decision trees are a structure for decision-making where each decision leads to a set of consequences or additional decisions.

 ## Projects